Power car

 The first of these types of vehicle is closely related to the locomotive.
 What differentiates the locomotive and the first type of power car is their construction or use.
 A locomotive can be physically separated from its train and does nothing but provide propulsion and control (and heat or electricity for passenger trains).
-On the other hand, a power car of the first type is frequently an integral part of its train, and if the train uses distributed traction, some of the car's interior space may be used for carrying passengers or cargo.
+On the other hand, a power car of the first type is frequently an integral part of its train with a gangway connection between the train and the power car, and if the train uses distributed traction, some of the car's interior space may be used for carrying passengers or cargo.